 - Lobsters are marine crustaceans with a hard exoskeleton found in saltwater environments; crayfish are freshwater crustaceans with a hard exoskeleton found in streams, rivers, and ponds.

-Lobsters favor little sea creatures and at times, they become scavengers.
-The flavor and the surface of the squat lobster are like that of shrimps.
-Except if something else, both the taste and the surface of crayfish and lobster is equivalent.
+Lobsters favor little sea creatures, and at times, they become scavengers.
+The squat lobster’s flavor and surface are like shrimp’s, except if something else, crayfish and lobster’s taste and surface are equivalent.

-Lobster belongs to the Palinuridae family while Crayfish belongs to Canbaridae, Astacidae, and Parastacidae family.
-Lobsters are found in North America while Crayfish are generally found in Europe.
+Lobster belongs to the Palinuridae family, while Crayfish belongs to Canbaridae, Astacidae, and Parastacidae.
+Lobsters are found in North America, while Crayfish are found in Europe.

 This is a reason that Europeans sometimes refer to Lobsters as Sea Crayfish.